Olympus E-M10 II vs Panasonic G3

 It is notable that the E-M10 II offers wifi support, while the G3 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the E-M10 II and the G3 have been discontinued, but can regularly be found used on eBay.
+Both the E-M10 II and the G3 have been discontinued, but can regularly be found used on ebay.
 The G3 was replaced by the Panasonic G5, while the E-M10 II was followed by the Olympus E-M10 III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.
+Further information on the features and operation of the E-M10 II and G3 can be found, respectively, in the Olympus E-M10 II Manual (free pdf) or the online Panasonic G3 Manual.

 So how do things add up?
 Is there a clear favorite between the Olympus E-M10 II and the Panasonic G3?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.